Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid Dynamics Solver CODA: Preprocessing and Postprocessing

 \subsection{Postprocessing}

-The postprocessing for the IBVP methodology is based on the computation of the lift and drag of an immersed body, known the geometry (as an STL file) and the converged flow field.
-Two different approaches are considered: integration over the STL and a Voronoi integration.
+The postprocessing for the IBVP methodology is based on the computation of pressure coefficient, skin friction coefficient, lift coefficient and drag coefficient on the immersed body surface.
+Two different approaches are considered: integration over the STL and over a modified immersed body tessellation integration.